 Relations between Ireland and Canada are close, based on family ties, cultural affinities and shared democratic political traditions.
-Almost 3.9 million Canadians, or 13% of the population, claim some Irish ancestry.
+Over 4.4 million Canadians (or 14% of the population) claim some Irish ancestry, making the Irish the fourth-largest ethnic group in Canada.
+Diplomatic relations between Canada and Ireland were established in 1939.
 In recent years, shared values and interests have provided the basis for a further strengthening of the Canada-Ireland relationship, particularly in meeting the challenges of domestic and global governance.
 There is a growing dialogue and increased cooperation and sharing of "best practices" on development assistance, education, parliamentary reform, healthcare, and in other social and economic policies.

-Canada-Ireland interparliamentary relations have been particularly active since March, 1998.
+Canada-Ireland interparliamentary relations have been particularly active since March 1998.
 The Ireland-Canada interparliamentary group is the largest such entity in Canada's Parliament.
-High level visits and business missions traditionally have constituted a key element in the Canada-Ireland relationship.
+High-level visits and business missions traditionally constituted a key element in the Canada-Ireland relationship.